thekoc/devonthink-python/README.md

 - The APIs are not fully tested.
 Please report any issues.
 - Rich texts in AppleScript are converted to strings in Python, which causes style information loss.
 - Collections of elements (eg. `database.records`) are converted to lists in Python.
-While in Applescript they are lazily retrieved.
-This may cause performance issues with large collection.
+While in Applescript they are retrieved in a lazy manner.
+This may cause performance issues with large collections.